Royal Initiatives and Development Projects

-- Establishing developmental tourism projects, such as inns for visitors and popular tourist viewpoints.
+- Establishing tourism projects, such as inns for visitors and popular tourist viewpoints.

 - Supporting a number of festivals held to promote tourism.

 Work is underway to coordinate with the Ministry of Social Development and the Higher Council for the Affairs of Persons with Disabilities to construct and equip a number of centres to diagnose disability and centres for early detection.
 Work also seeks to fully rehabilitate people with disabilities, in addition to secure means of transport that would serve disability centres.
-Moreover, the initiatives entail offering direct support to a number of commissions and civil society institutions that care for this segment.
+Moreover, the initiatives entail offering direct support to a number of commissions and civil society institutions that support and empower people with disabilities.

-In November 2005, His Majesty launched a pilot project for decent family housing in Mafraq Governorate, announcing that all families in need in the Kingdom’s governorates will be moved to better housing.
+In November 2005, His Majesty launched a pilot project for decent family housing in Mafraq Governorate.

 The first phase of the project included constructing 600 units for families in 10 governorates, while the second phase included building 1,400 units distributed around the Kingdom’s governorates.
-The units were completed and delivered to their rightful owners in line with the procedure followed in these cases.
+The units were completed and delivered to their owners.
 So far, more than 2,000 housing units have been delivered to their targeted beneficiaries, while hundreds of housing units are still under construction.
 This initiative also entails equipping the houses with furniture and the necessary appliances.

 Safeguarding Holy Sites in the Kingdom and Jerusalem

 The Royal initiatives to safeguard holy sites in the Kingdom and religious sites in Jerusalem include the following: